wikimedia/service-template-node/README.md

 ### Docker

-The `docker-start` and `docker-test` scripts are deprecated as of version 2.8.2, and only remain for backwrads compatibility.
+The `docker-start` and `docker-test` scripts are deprecated, and only remain for backwards compatibility.
 Instead, developers should configure `blubber.yaml` and use [Blubber](https://github.com/wikimedia/blubber) to generate the desired Dockerfile.

 ### Troubleshooting